 A fan’s guide – the club from early doors to today

-Known as the Blue Brazil, Cowdenbeath FC had their heyday in the 1920s when this Fife mining town was also thriving.
-Based at Central Park since 1917, Cowdenbeath nearly dropped out of the Scottish League a century later, when five successful penalties allowed them a shoot-out victory over promotion challengers East Kilbride.
+The club had nearly dropped out of the Scottish League in 2017 when five successful penalties allowed them a shoot-out victory over promotion challengers East Kilbride.

 Defeat would have meant three straight relegations – Cowdenbeath were playing Championship football against the likes of Rangers, Hibs and Hearts in 2014-15.